Pennsylvania Route 902: Route description

 PA 902 begins at an intersection with US 209 in the borough of Lansford in Carbon County, heading south along two-lane undivided Spring Garden Street past homes.
 The route turns east into forests, entering the borough of Summit Hill as North Street.
 The road curves south as Pine Street and runs past more residences.
 PA 902 turns east onto Laurel Street and winds southeast across forested Pisgah Mountain.
 The road turns south before it bends back to the southeast and traverses Mauch Chunk Mountain.
 The route leaves Summit Hill for Mahoning Township, where the name becomes Mill Road and it enters the agricultural Mahoning Valley.
 PA 902 reaches the community of New Mahoning and turns northeast onto Mahoning Drive West, running through a mix of farmland and woodland with some homes.
 The road continues through the rural valley, passing through the community of Pleasant Corners.
 The route enters the borough of Lehighton, where the name becomes Mahoning Street and it runs through residential areas with some commercial establishments, passing north of Lehighton Area High School.
-PA 902 turns south onto Ninth Street, passing more development before coming to its eastern terminus at PA 443.
+PA 902 turns south onto Ninth Street, passing more development before crossing Mahoning Creek and coming to its eastern terminus at PA 443.